iot-for-all/iotc-cpm-sample/README.md

-# Continuous Patient Monitoring Sample
+# Continuous Patient Monitoring Sample [ARCHIVED]

-A sample application written in React-Native to connect BLE (Bluetooth Low-Energy) devices to Azure IoT Central.
+## IMPORTANT
+The Project is archived in favor of [IoT Central PaaD (Phone as a Device)](https://github.com/Azure/iot-central-paad) that now has bluetooth capabilities.

 <!-- **Android**